env.dev

 Unix Timestamps Explained

-What epoch time is, why it is used, the Y2K38 problem, and how to convert in different languages.
+What Unix epoch time is, why it is used, how the Y2K38 problem threatens 32-bit systems, and how to generate and convert timestamps across languages.

 Last updated: